Showing posts with label Cora Lynn. Show all posts

 Doherty, Louis Michael (SN 12392).
 Louis enlisted at the age of 21 on July 17, 1915.
 Louis returned to Australia in May 30, 1919.

 Frank, born at Miner's Rest, and Louis, born at Bungaree, were the sons of John and Bridget (nee Smith).
 John Doherty was a Veterinary Surgeon and they lived on Nine Mile Road, Tynong.
 Both of the men also had their occupation listed as farmers.
-Louis married Bessie Gertrude Wood in 1933 and in the 1930s and 1940s were living in Cargelligo and then Yendon in New South Wales.
-Frank and Louis are also listed on the Bungaree Shire Honour Board, unveiled at the Shire Hall in April 1918 (2).
+Louis married Bessie Gertrude Wood in 1933 and in the 1930s and 1940s they were living in Cargelligo and then Yendon in New South Wales.
+Frank and Louis are also listed on the Bungaree Shire Honour Board, unveiled at the Shire Hall in April 1918 (2) and had a tree planted in their honour in the Tynong Memorial Grove

 Report of the deaths of Frank Doherty and Jack Fitzgerald - Jack is on the Bunyip War Memorial.